Apitally now supports AdonisJS

 Identifying consumers

-If your application uses authentication, it makes sense to set this property based on the authenticated user.
+If your application uses authentication, it makes sense to set this based on the authenticated user.
 You could do this in a custom middleware, for example.

 import { HttpContext } from '@adonisjs/core/http'